garvinhicking/OSX-Messages-Exporter/README.md

                         If set, the script will return a small summary with number of exported messages/chats and possible errors (missing attachments)
                         [--safe-filenames]
                         If set, directory and filenames will only contain characters from A-Z, no special characters, no spaces.
+                        [--contact-csv /path/to/contacts.csv]
+                        By default, contacts are matched by several lookup to system files, however a lookup may fail.
+In this case you can provide a CSV file with two columns \"Number,Name\" (Number can be an eMail address, too) that resolves a iMessage ID to a readable name.
+The CSV will take precedence over other address books, so you can use it to even override specific contact names that exist.
+Ensure the CSV file matches your local charset, use comma as separator, UNIX newlines and no enclosing quotes.
                         [--progress]\n
                         When set, you will get a (simple) progress report while compiling data and output.
 ```